 - Reduces generated schema-derived classes: it reduces a lot of generated schema-derived classes.

-Your comment is welcome to improve this post.
+Your comment is welcome to improve this post of What is JAXB in Java?.
 Happy Learning! 🙂